Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Discussion and Conclusions

 The orbital period of FRB 20201124A derived from geometric component fitting is likely to deviate from the true value for several reasons.
-First, an eccentric orbit is required to explain the steady phase of the RM of FRB 20201124A \citep{Wang2022}.
-The uneven sampling intervals of RM observations can lead to the SF being dominated by data from specific orbital phases, causing the period inferred from the orbital velocities during these phases to differ from the overall orbital period.
-Second, the evolution of RM may not be strictly periodic, as it is influenced by clumps within the stellar disk, which disrupt the ordered magnetic field \citep{Chernyakova2021, Chen2019}, as well as by interactions between the magnetar and its companion star.
-Therefore, traditional methods for detecting periodicity, such as the Lomb-Scargle method and autocorrelation function (ACF), are not well-suited for analyzing the RM of FRBs.
+First, an eccentric orbit is required to explain the steady phase of the RM of FRB 20201124A \citep{Wang2022} and Equation~(\ref{equ:2}) is only applicable for the circular orbit.
+The uneven sampling intervals of RM observations can lead to the SF being dominated by data from specific orbital phases (e.g. near the pericenter), causing the period inferred from the orbital velocities during these phases to be shorter than the overall orbital period.
+Second, the evolution of RM may not be strictly periodic, as it is influenced by clumps within the stellar disk \citep{Zhao2023}, which disrupt the ordered magnetic field \citep{Chernyakova2021, Chen2019}, as well as by interactions between the magnetar and its companion star.
+Therefore, the RM evolution in binary system is very likely to be non-periodic \citep{Li2023,Connors2002,Johnston1996,Johnston2001,Johnston2005}, making traditional methods for detecting periodicity, such as the Lomb-Scargle method and autocorrelation function (ACF), poorly suited for analyzing the RM of FRBs.
 In contrast, SF analysis is effective at identifying potential geometric modulations in the evolution of RM in FRBs.

+In addition to the decline phase and periodic oscillations at larger temporal separations, the geometric component exhibits a power-law rising phase when $\Delta t < 2 \pi/\omega$.
+This behavior resembles the power-law feature of the SF of turbulence under the proper motion assumption.
+For FRBs that do not show a clear oscillatory phase in their SF (e.g., Figure \ref{fig4}), it is essential to differentiate between the periodic geometric and turbulent components by analyzing their respective power-law indices.
+Equation (\ref{equ:2}) can be reformulated in logarithmic space, yielding the first-order expression:

+where C is a constant.
+The geometric component demonstrates a rising phase with a power-law index of 2, which differs from the expected indices listed in Table \ref{tab:PW}.
+However, as previously mentioned, both power-law fitting and geometric fitting are subject to considerable uncertainties due to the limited number of data points.
+Determining whether these FRBs exhibit geometric components or turbulent component will require further investigation in the future.

 The power-law indices of RM SFs for FRB 20190303A and FRB 20180301A are weakly sensitive to how the data are binned.
 The different bins have only a little effect on the results.
-The range of variation of the power indices $m$ for different methods of binning is relatively small (e.g. $|\Delta m|\lesssim0.1$).
+The range of variation of the power indices $m$ for different methods of binning is relatively small (e.g. $|\Delta m|\lesssim0.2$).
 The power-law indices are consistent with the expectation of the two-dimensional Kolmogorov turbulent medium \citep{Minter1996}.

 The SFs of DM and RM for these FRBs are significantly distinct.
 The DM SFs for these FRBs are almost unchanging across all temporal separations.
 The spectral indices for SF of DMs are from $-0.09$ to $0.09$, which demonstrates that the SF of DM is independent of temporal separation.
 The stochastic process may be the intrinsic mechanism driving the DM evolution.
 This is consistent with the irregular and stochastic evolution of the DM time series of these FRBs.
 It can be inferred that the changes in electron density of these FRBs in the observing time are both tiny.
 Combined with the RM variation, it suggests that the parallel component of the magnetic field is dynamically evolving with time around these FRB sources.